20032025

 Editing and Publishing

-I currently am one of the editors in chief of the International Journal of Prison Health, along with sitting on the editorial board of the Prison Service Journal and the Journal of Criminal Psychology.
-I have co-edited four books with a further two in preparation, I have written one monograph and published in leading criminology, gender and public health journals.
+Matthew is currently one of the editors in chief of the International Journal of Prison Health, along with sitting on the editorial board of the Prison Service Journal and the Journal of Criminal Psychology.
+Matthew has co-edited five books with a further three in preparation, Matthew has written one monograph and published in leading criminology, gender and public health journals.

 Expertise related to UN Sustainable Development Goals